gofiber/docs/blog/2026-02-14-spa-delivery-with-fiber-v3.md

 log.Fatal(app.Listen(":8080"))
 ```

-If you deploy under a subpath like `/web`, adjust both server routes and frontend router basename together.
+If your app is mounted under a subpath (for example `/web`), server paths and frontend router basename must match.

-## Request Resolution Model
+## How Request Resolution Works

 ```mermaid
 flowchart LR